Grym7er/vs-hardcorewater/README.md

 Config Settings (`VintageStoryData/ModConfig/HardcoreWater.json`)
 --------

 * `AqueductUpdateFrequencySeconds`: Sets how often aqueducts are allowed to update, in seconds; defaults to `0.75`.

 Future Plans
 --------

- * Mechanical screw pumps, which moves any adjacent water upward when powered; helpful for when water is needed at a higher elevation than nearby source blocks.
+* Mechanical screw pumps and/or water-lifting devices; moves any adjacent water upward when powered; helpful for when water is needed at a higher elevation than nearby source blocks.

 Known Issues
 --------

 * Visual glitches can sometimes occur when adjacent to filled aqueducts and the camera is turned.
 * Water will not flow out of an aqueduct section downwards unless a full block is placed below the end section.